Melanie Whyatt MBACP

 Individual counselling is £40.00 for a 60-minute session

-I also offer an initial 50-minute consultation for £15.00 to help you decide if I'm the right counsellor for you - if we're a good fit.
+I also offer an initial 60-minute consultation for £15.00 to help you decide if I'm the right counsellor for you - if we're a good fit.
+Call or email to arrange.

 You've made the first steps to addressing something in your life - and I appreciate it can take a lot of courage to ask for help.
 Now you probably want to know if I'm the right counsellor for you.
 And it's true that your counselling experience very much depends on whether we're a good fit.